ronanversendaal/MyMagicMirror/README.md

 - Start the MagicMirror in server only mode: `node serveronly`
 - Navigate to the domain or ip address configured in the Vagrantfile with port 8080 (example: dev.magicmirror.com:8080)

+## Installing https
+If modules you would like to install voice commands or such, you would need to access the mirror via https to allow most browsers to allow these inputs.
+Most default browsers automatically deny access and settings can't be altered.
+Creating a self-signed certificate will allow https access.
+- Create a directory `https` in `MagicMirror/js/` and navigate to it.
+- Create a self-signed certificate using `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes`
+- Follow the instructions on the comment here to setup https in `js/server.js` : https://forum.magicmirror.builders/post/42690
+- Access the mirror via https://dev.magicmirror.com:8080

 # Installing modules
 I've made a script to install all of your currently used modules: